LutzLange/ecs-multi-account-demo/Readme.md

 **Service Discovery**: Istiod automatically discovers ECS tasks across multiple clusters, accounts, and network domains.

-**⚠️ CRITICAL REQUIREMENT**: All ECS clusters **must** have the tag `ecs.solo.io/discovery-enabled=true` for Istio to discover them.
-Without this tag, services will not be added to the mesh.

 **HBONE Protocol**: HTTP-Based Overlay Network Encapsulation tunnels mTLS traffic through the east-west gateway, enabling secure cross-account communication.

 ---